Last week we took a look at the basic shapes and working with line for freemotion quilting. If you missed Part 1, you can find it here.

 While you are relaxing, let’s take a look at that project.
 Notice how you created all sorts of little practice areas by doing all that ditching?
 What kinds of designs could you put in those space?
 What would you like to try?

 Break is over!
-With your newly acquired inspiration, pick a little area near the center of the project, pull your threads up, secure stitch and off you go.
+With your newly acquired inspiration, pick a little area near the center of the project, pull your threads up, secure stitch, and off you go.
 As you play in each area, work to even out your stitches while you wrestle the quilt sandwich.
-Is it easier for you to wad up the ends of the projects in your hands and steer it under the needle like a driving?
+Is it easier for you to wad up the ends of the projects in your hands and steer it under the needle like driving?
 Do you like to lay your hands flat on the project and move it around?
 Which produces more even stitches for you.

 This is what I like to call the Try Before You Buy method of learning.
 Notice there isn’t a huge list of do’s and don’ts, that’s because it’s your job to figure out what works for you and what doesn’t.
 This is also why we aren’t working with little practice squares.
-You need to put some time in to feel the struggle, experience the challenges, and know what you want.
+You need to feel the struggle, experience the challenges, and know what you want.
 Starting a new skill like freemotion quilting with a gaggle of unfamiliar supplies can make it too challenging.
-Lots of people give up after the first try because they were trying to learn to do something new with equipment they aren’t skilled at using.
+Lots of people give up after the first try because they were trying to learn to do something new with tools they aren’t skilled at using.
 That’s like learning to juggle and deciding on day one it would be better to give it a go on stilts first – what could possibly go wrong?